ConnectSDK/SmartHomeSamplerAndroid/README.md

 #Smart Home Sampler App for Android

 ## About

-This app demonstrates a scenario of using various Smart Home devices in two home scenes.
-They represent a living room and a bedroom, each containing a media device, light bulbs, and possibly other devices.
+This demo app demonstrates a scenario of using various Smart Home devices in two home scenes.
+They represent a living room and a family room, each containing a media device, light bulbs, and possibly other devices.
 The supported devices come from different categories (media players, light bulbs, switches, and iBeacons) and multiple manufacturers.

+We belive the Smart Homes of the future, are not going to be driven by devices from a single manufacturer, instead a network of devices from various manufacturers.

-The scenario of the app is: you enter a room, which is detected by an iBeacon, a playlist starts to play on a TV or speaker, and the light bulbs change color to match one of the colors of the album art during playback.
-When moving to the other scene, the state is transfered there and the previous scene turns off.
+The scenario of the app is:
+1. You enter the living room, which is detected by an iBeacon,
+2. A playlist starts to play on a TV or speaker, and the light bulbs change color to match one of the colors of the album art during playback.
+3. Then the user moves from the living room scene to the family room scene.
+4. Where the session information is transfered from the living room to the family room.
+4.1 The devices in the living switch off and the session is picked up in the family room
+5. The user put the scene to sleep using voice command (to replicate control using Siri or Google Now or other voice engine/assitants)
+5.1 The speaker fades out  the music, while the LED bulb fade out and switch off.
+6. The Scene wakes up after a defined time - to mimic waking up from an alarm.
+6.1 The LEd Bulbs switch on along with speaker.

-For information on Connect SDK, visit [http://connectsdk.com/discover/](http://connectsdk.com/discover/).
+For additional information on Connect SDK, visit [http://connectsdk.com/discover/](http://connectsdk.com/discover/).

 ## Prerequisites